 METS (32-33) AT YANKEES (40-24)

-The Yankees will open the series with Masahiro Tanaka (3-5, 3.42 ERA), who will be activated from the paternity list following the birth of his second child.
-Tanaka will be pitching on six days’ rest after allowing four runs on six hits in Tuesday’s 4-3 loss at Toronto.
+Tanaka was activated from the paternity list Monday following the birth of his second child and will pitch on seven days’ rest after allowing four runs on six hits in the Yanks’ 4-3 loss at Toronto on June 4.

 Vargas owns a 1.85 ERA in his last seven starts.
-He has not allowed more than six hits in that stretch and has surrendered one run or less six times.
+He has not allowed more than six hits in that stretch and has surrendered one run or fewer six times.

 The veteran left-hander is 0-7 with a 6.84 ERA in 11 appearances (10 starts) against the Yankees.
 He last faced the Yankees on May 22, 2017, when he allowed three runs in six innings of a 4-2 loss for the Kansas City Royals.